Getting to know BREW: Quantock Brewery

 We’re looking forward to our Milestone 1500 brew – a real moment for us all to savour.
 We’re planning to open our second taproom which is likely to be only a few minutes walk from Somerset County Cricket Club.
 Originally it would have opened last year but it's looking more likely to be the Autumn.
 It’s so important to us that the taproom reflects our identity and we’re excited about creating another place in Somerset where people can try our beer and enjoy the results of our effort and hard work.

 About Quantock Brewery

-Quantock Brewery is a CAMRA and SIBA accredited microbrewery.
-Our brewhouse is an 8-barrel size with 8 fermenters allowing us to produce 5 brews per week and over 2300 pints per brew.
-Currently, we can produce over 160 casks or 11500 bottles per week.
+Quantock Brewery is a SaLSA certified, CAMRA and SIBA accredited microbrewery.
+Our brewhouse is an 8-barrel size with 10 fermenters allowing us to produce 12,000 litres per week which produces 3,520 pints per brew.
+Currently, we can produce over 300 casks or 30,000 cans per week.
 Recently the brewhouse has started producing kegged beer supplying over 40 key kegs a week.
-Our brewhouse also features our new HOPGUN.
-This exciting piece of kit replaces the traditional dry hop brewing process and allows our brewing team to infuse a more intense level of flavour and aroma directly into our new craft beers.

 Address: Quantock Brewery, Westridge Way, Broadgauge Business Park, Bishops Lydeard, Taunton, Somerset TA4 3RU